Sioux Valley Dakota Nation

 Sioux Valley Dakota Nation (SVDN) or Wipazoka Wakpa ('Saskatoon River', named for the abundance of Saskatoon bushes along the river) is a Dakota (Sioux) First Nation that resides west of Brandon, Manitoba.

 The Sioux Valley Dakota Nation has a total population of around 2,400.
 Around 1,080 of the population resides on the Sioux Valley Dakota Nation Reserve, which is located by the southeast corner of the Rural Municipality of Wallace - Woodworth.

+Sioux Valley Dakota Nation comprises the Eastern Dakota bands of the Seven Council Fires.
+The Sisituŋwaŋ, Waȟpetuŋwaŋ, Bdewakaŋtuŋwaŋ, and Waȟpe Kute.

 Reserves

 The First Nation have two reserves, their main reserve and one in which they share.